Q&A with Robert Glazer on Effective Affiliate Marketing

 Today, trust is crucial to succeed in partner marketing.
 Both brands and their partners need to establish a trusting relationship.
 One of the best ways to do this is by focusing on outcomes rather than inputs, and ensuring both sides are communicating clearly about what results will be compensated.
 Partners can earn brands’ trust by being open about their tactics and supporting the brand’s overall positioning, rather than being overly transaction-focused.

-RG: The creative content of an affiliate programme is less crucial than having proven credibility with an audience that a brand wants to reach.
+RG: The creative content of an affiliate program is less crucial than having proven credibility with an audience that a brand wants to reach.
 How to build that credibility depends on the affiliate and the brands they are partnering with.

 Some partners excel by using a highly personal approach that conveys authenticity and makes them relatable to a valuable audience.
 Others do it by establishing themselves as a trustworthy expert on a category of products.
 What matters for both brands and their partners is identifying your audience and being a consistent source of trustworthy and useful information.
 Whatever the creative, it should support the strategy.